What is climbing tape used for? We unwrap the applications of humble climbing tape

 What is climbing tape used for?
 The advantages

 Where skin protection is concerned, the advantage of climbing tape is obvious.
 It should stop the vast majority of little nicks and tears your fingers might suffer during a hard climb.
 These kinds of minor injuries are more common in outdoor settings but tape is commonly used at climbing gyms too.
-However, if you’re on a long expedition and you’re taking on a rocky scramble without your hiking gloves, tape might be a good idea.
+However, if you’re on a long expedition and you’re taking on a rocky scramble without your best hiking gloves, tape might be a good idea.
 It’s compact, light and slips into your pack with no trouble.
 It can even be used for makeshift kit repairs until a more permanent fix can be sought.

 Climbing tape can be used not only as a prevention measure but also as a makeshift barrier between an injury and the wall.
 If you develop tears, splits or flappers – a rock climbing term for when an area of skin comes loose on your finger – you can tape them down to avoid further agitation against the rock, thus decreasing the sensitivity of the affected area.